dannygaray60/animationplayer-framedata-ms-godot/README.md

-# animationplayer-framedata-ms-godot
+# AnimationPlayer frames times in Milliseconds
-Godot Plugin for get Frames data of an AnimationPlayer in milliseconds.
+Godot Plugin for get Frames times of an AnimationPlayer in milliseconds.
 This can be useful if you want to synchronize the timing of animations made with `AnimationPlayer` with your Aseprite project.
 Because Asesprite handles frame times in a different way than Godot.

 # How to use
 Just copy the `addons/get_animplayer_frame_millis` folder to your addons.
 And enable the plugin from Project Settings.